manuelcastroFau/simpleStock/README.md

 **Stock Info**

--Prices of the stock
+-Prices of the stock.
--Name of the company
+-Name of the company.
--Price By Period
+-Price By Period.
--weekly
--monthly
--yearly
+-weekly.
+-monthly.
+-yearly.
 -Dividends
--Last key is the recent dividend we will show last dividend amount and date -News
+-Last key is the recent dividend we will show last dividend amount and date.
+-News.
--Latest 3 news of the company
+-Latest 3 news of the company.

 ### 2. Screen Archetypes
 [Login Screen]